mbgzwn/Dataset/README.md

 It was produced by Nan Wang of Southwest Petroleum University, Chengdu, China.

-It is now maintained by Mr. Nan Wang of the IPPC Lab at Southwest Petroleum University.
+It is now maintained by Mr. Nan Wang(1458872066@qq.com) of the IPPC Lab at Southwest Petroleum University.

 If you need to use it to test your own algorithms, please feel free to download it.